Eshaan0112/Eshaan0112/README.md

-**You can find my most interesting projects and competitions in the pinned section of my profile**
+**You can find my most interesting projects in the pinned section of my profile**
 ## Introduction
 Welcome to my Github profile!